jrrlucenafilho/Metaheuristic-MLP/README.md

 # Metaheuristic-MLP
-An implementation for the Minimal Latency Problem.
+An implementation for the Minimum Latency Problem.
 Now with the objective of minimizing the total latency of the solution